Master of Financial Planning

 - Demonstrate a solid foundation in the personal financial planning process as defined by professional standards and codes

-- Communicate honestly and effectively to clients and others; counsel using applicable theoretical and practice-based approaches
+- Communicate effectively with clients and others; counsel using applicable theoretical and practice-based approaches

 - A bachelor’s degree or equivalent from a recognized college or university